somus/create-tauri-react-app/.ruler/RELEASING.md

    - **Repository**: `create-tauri-react-app`
    - **Workflow filename**: `publish.yml`

-The workflow already has the required `id-token: write` permission configured.
+The workflow has the required `id-token: write` permission configured for OIDC authentication.

 ### How It Works

-The `publish-npm` job in `.github/workflows/publish.yml` runs in parallel with Tauri builds.
+The `publish-npm` job in `.github/workflows/publish.yml` runs after release-please creates a release.
-When a release tag is pushed, it publishes the package to npm using OIDC authentication.
+It uses the `--provenance` flag with npm publish to authenticate via OIDC (no NPM_TOKEN secret needed).
 Provenance attestations are automatically generated.

 This job is automatically removed when users run `bun run setup` because the